 Ranking the tallest skyscrapers in the world

 The tallest skyscraper in the world is (for now) the Burj Khalifa of Dubai, completed in 2009, with its 829 meters.
 Among the tallest skyscrapers in the world (and tallest) of the Burj Jumeira there are many famous buildings in the world.
-The Shanghai Tower, second with 632 meters, is also the unexpected Abraj Al Bait, in Mecca, third with its 601 meters.
+The Shanghai Tower, second with 632 meters, is also unsuspected Abraj Al Bait, in Mecca, third with its 601 meters.
 For those who were wondering what the tallest skyscraper in the world under construction is and how high is the Jeddah Tower, also called Kingdom Tower, in Saudi Arabia: 1000 crazy meters!
 To reach the top floors of the tallest building in the world, there will be elevators capable of running like a moped, 36 kilometers per hour.

 Skyscrapers in Italy